LumoSQL/lumosql/README.md

 ```

-If you want to store benchmarking in a different database file, use BENCHMARK_DB:
+If you want to store benchmarking in a different database file, use `BENCHMARK_DB`:

 ```
 make benchmark BENCHMARK_DB=~/my-lumosql-results.sqlite